 Hendricks hit a team-leading .333 with nine doubles.
 Uthe led the Bearcats in RBIs (40) and hit a career-best nine home runs.

 Junior Jordan Ereth, senior Jordan Gadbois and senior Kristine Labertew comprise Northwest's returning outfielders.

 The Bearcats also added freshman Madison Jones, senior Candace Miller from Oklahoma Panhandle and junior college transfer Sara Krysl.

 Sophomore Anastazia Roseberry (1B), Hendricks, senior Rachael Schmitz (SS) and Uthe form the infield, with senior Kylie Cantrell behind the plate.

-The pitching staff consists of Creger, senior Morgan Brunmeier, sophomore Abbie Vitosh and sophomore Paige Blythe.
+Page 3 of 3 - The pitching staff consists of Creger, senior Morgan Brunmeier, sophomore Abbie Vitosh and sophomore Paige Blythe.

 Only Creger had an ERA below 4.00 last year.